rapatao/searchmetrics-exchange-rates/readme.md

 Replace the content *YOUR API KEY GOES HERE* with your key.

+To change the retrieve period of the exchange rate from the Fixer API, you have to change the property `fixer.cron` on the `application.yml`.
+By default, the project will retrieve the exchange rates from Monday to Friday, every minute from 8 AM to 18 PM.

 # Building
 This project uses Maven for project management tool.
 To build and package the project, the following command must be executed: